AndreMIsidoro/command_line/nmap/README.md

 	-sC: equivalent to --script=default; runs default scripts
-	-sV: Probe open ports to determine service/version info -oA <basename>: Output in the three major formats at once
+	-sV: Probe open ports to determine service/version info -oA <basename>: Output in the three major formats at once --min-rate : This is used to specify the minimum number of packets that Nmap should send per second; it speeds up the scan as the number goes higher